100+ Best Fundraising Ideas for Everyone in 2024

 19. Hug Booth

-The beauty of this club fundraising idea lies in its simplicity.
+The beauty of this creative fundraising idea lies in its simplicity.
 Hug booths are simple to put together – all you need is a stand/booth (or even a big sign will do) and a bunch of loving volunteers willing to give out hugs.

 Fundraising Potential: ++